sadsonmk/alx-system_engineering-devops/0x00-shell_basics/README.md

 The fifth file 4-listmorefiles for long listing including hidden files.
 The sixth file 5-listfilesdigitonly is for long listing with user and group IDs displayed numerically as well as hidden files.
 The seventh file 6-firstdirectory is for creating a directry in the tmp folder.
+The eighth file 7-movethatfile is for moving a file called betty from /tmp to /tmp/my_first_directory.